seetler/DB-Server/README.md

 This is a working Node JS server I built for a proposed budget submission application.
+It even has a appealing frontend interface writing in HTML/CSS/JS with ejs markups.

 Features: